BarkBeetle: Stealing Decision Tree Models with Fault Injection: Experiments

 \textbf{Results.} In our proof-of-concept attack for \sys, we report the total number of queries and the required fault runs in \autoref{table:cmp_uci_models}.
 For Iris and Diabetes Diagnosis, although these datasets correspond to classification trees with only two or three classes, the paths leading to the same class label contain different numbers of nodes, allowing the attacker to differentiate them.
 Note that we do not include results using the incomplete query functionality offered by BigML, as this feature is not commonly supported by other \ac{ML} services.
 Moreover, this feature is overly powerful—reveals the node's feature by feeding an incomplete query with the missing feature, making extraction much easier and less representative of real-world threat scenarios.

-As expected in the complexity analysis (\cf Section~\ref{sec:complexity}), for smaller \acp{DT} such as Iris and Diabetes Diagnosis, \sys achieves only a slight improvement over \cite{tramer2016stealing} (\eg 164 vs. 169 queries).
-However, for larger \acp{DT}, \sys requires significantly fewer queries (\eg $4,092$ vs. $11, 460$ queries).
+As expected in the complexity analysis (\cf Section~\ref{sec:complexity}), for smaller \acp{DT} such as Iris and Diabetes Diagnosis, \sys achieves only a slight improvement over \cite{tramer2016stealing} (\eg 164 vs. 243 queries).
+However, for larger \acp{DT}, \sys requires significantly fewer queries (\eg $4,092$ vs. $23, 315$ queries).
 This gain is primarily due to \sys’s fault injection strategy that injects faults at target nodes and employs a bottom-up approach to iteratively refine the search space, minimizing unnecessary queries.
+Although deploying \sys requires additional attacker capabilities, such as fault-injection equipment and basic side-channel monitoring, this overhead is consistent with standard practice in implementation-level attacks.
+Moreover, these capabilities can be relaxed with alternative injection techniques (\eg software-based or microarchitectural approaches).
 Overall, \sys not only reduces query complexity but also extracts more information, such as the tree structure and duplicate features within a path, which are not recovered by prior methods.